Homeschooling and School Choice

 For this work, Rob received the “Outstanding Leadership in Advancing the Rights of Home-Educating Parents” award from the Home Educators Association of Virginia (HEAV).

-In 2012, Rob patroned HB 947 to allow homeschool students to play sports at their local high schools.
-Over 100 homeschoolers attended committee meetings, and many students testified in committee in favor of the bill.
-This “Tebow Bill” passed the House but was defeated in the Senate committee by a single vote.
-Rob will continue to promote this measure in the future.
+In 2015, Rob patroned HB 1626 to allow homeschool students to play sports at their local high schools.
+This “Tebow Bill” passed the House and Senate, but was vetoed by Governor McAuliffe.

 Rob also supports school choice for public school students.
 In 2012, he co-patroned House Bill 321 to create tax credits for scholarships for students to attend private schools.
-He also supports expansion of Virginia’s charter schools law.
+Rob has also patroned a Constitutional Amendment to make changes to Virginia’s charter schools law.